makerdao/mips/MIP10/mip10.md

 4. Deploy new instances of previously audited smart contracts for the asset type.
 This includes two smart contracts:
     - Medianizer
     - Oracle Security Module (OSM) - only required for collateral assets
-5. Oracle Team publishes MIP10c3 subtemplate to the Oracle Forum for community review as well as submitting a PR to the MIPs Github repo.
+5. Oracle Team publishes [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) to the Oracle Forum for community review as well as submitting a PR to the MIPs Github repo.
-6. Feedback is incorporated into the MIP10c3 subtemplate with changes logged in the changelog section.
+6. Feedback is incorporated into the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) subtemplate with changes logged in the changelog section.
 Changes are reflected both in the Forum thread as well as the Github PR.
 7. The Oracle Team submits a Polling Vote to the Governance Portal.
 8. If the Polling Vote passes, the Oracle Team will alert the Feeds to update their Oracle clients.
-If the Polling Vote fails the Oracle Team may make changes to the MIP10c3 subtemplate and resubmit a new Polling Vote.
+If the Polling Vote fails the Oracle Team may make changes to the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and resubmit a new Polling Vote.
 If the Oracle Team does not, and no other Oracle Team decides to take up this responsibility, the process ends here.
-5. Notify the Feeds to update their Oracle clients
+5. Oracle Team Notifies the Feeds to update their Oracle clients
-    - Alert sent out on the official Keybase channel
+    - Alert sent out on the official Feeds Keybase channels
     - Timeline: 1 week to deploy and 1 week to confirm stability
     - Feeds who do not deploy within the given timeline are given a warning.
 Give enough warnings governance may opt to remove the Feed through MIP10c14.
 6. If necessary, the actions are bundled up in the subsequent Executive Vote.